lenaschimmel/bestelampe/hardware/mainmodule/README.md

 		- view logs
 		- power the board (Powers everything but LEDs.
 You may combine USB power and DC power, and switch between both at runtime)
 	- J2: LED module.
 Supports temperature sensor(s) on the LED module.
+	    - **Attention: Pins 8, 10 and 12 are GND.
+In future versions, only pin 12 will remain GND.
+Pins 8 and 10 will be +24V.**
 	- J3: Extension module.
 Usually contains a secondary MCU and additional LEDs and/or hardware.
 	- J4: Power.
 DC Input 6V to 24V.
 		- Must be the same as LED voltage.